nitch-tech/HomeHive/README.md

 ![HomeHive Logo](./resources/logo.png)
+HomeHive is a group project created for the course 3307.
+Most the work was done during this time though features are planned to be addered after
 # HomeHive
 The HomeHive is a revolutionary smart-home assistant device and is designed to improve your productivity.
 It could be mounted on the wall, built into another appliance, and could